-Services that our plan pays for What you must pay

-Nursing facility care \$0

-A nursing facility (NF) is a place that provides care for people who cannot get care at home but who do not need to be in a hospital.

-Services that we pay for include, but are not limited to, the following:

-semiprivate room (or a private room if medically necessary)

-meals, including special diets

-nursing services

-physical therapy, occupational therapy, and speech therapy

-respiratory therapy

-drugs given to you as part of your plan of care.
-(This includes substances that are naturally present in the body, such as blood-clotting factors.)

-blood, including storage and administration

-medical and surgical supplies usually given by nursing facilities

-lab tests usually given by nursing facilities

-X-rays and other radiology services usually given by nursing facilities

-use of appliances, such as wheelchairs usually given by nursing facilities

-physician/practitioner services

-durable medical equipment

-dental services, including dentures

-vision benefits

-hearing exams

-chiropractic care

-podiatry services

-This benefit is continued on the next page
+Services that our plan pays for What you must pa Medicare Part B prescription drugs (continued) We also cover some vaccines under our Medicare Part B and most adult vaccines under our Medicare Part D prescription drug benefit.
+Chapter 5 of your Member Handbook explains our outpatient prescription drug benefit.
+It explains rules you must follow to have prescriptions covered.
+Chapter 6 of your Member Handbook explains what you pay for your outpatient prescription drugs through our plan.
+Nursing facility care \$0 A nursing facility (NF) is a place that provides care for people who cannot get care at home but who do not need to be in a hospital.
+Services that we pay for include, but are not limited to, the following: semiprivate room (or a private room if medically necessary) meals, including special diets nursing services physical therapy, occupational therapy, and speech therapy respiratory therapy drugs given to you as part of your plan of care.
+(This includes substances that are naturally present in the body, such as blood-clotting factors.) blood, including storage and administration medical and surgical supplies usually given by nursing facilities lab tests usually given by nursing facilities X-rays and other radiology services usually given by nursing facilities This benefit is continued on the next page